Haivision/srt/docs/bonding-intro.md

 mc.grpdata_size = 3;
 ...
 srt_sendmsg2(conngrp, packetdata.data(), packetdata.size(), &mc);
 for (int i = 0; i < 3; ++i)
     if (mc.grpdata[i].status == SRTS_BROKEN)
         ReestablishConnection(mc.grpdata[i].id);
 ```

-In the above example it is using the socket ID in order to identify the
+In the above example the socket ID is used to identify the
-item in the application's link table, then decide what to do with it.
+item in the application's link table, at which point a decision is made.
 If
-it is decided to be revived, this function should call `srt_connect` on it.
+the connection is to be revived, this function should call `srt_connect` on it.

-The link, however, might be only attempted to be establish, in which case
+There might be only an attempt to establish the link, in which case
 you'll get first the `SRTS_CONNECTING` status here, and then a failed socket
 will simply disappear.
 Therefore the function should also check how many
 items were returned in this array, match them with existing connections,
-and distill connections that are unexpectedly not established.
+and filter out connections that are unexpectedly not established.